-- Scenario A-1: Faults are unlikely to affect groundwater flow: - There are no faults. - Scenario A-2: Faults are unlikely to affect groundwater flow and impact assessment due to an aquitard: - There is a regional aquitard separating the groundwater asset or aquifer from the coal seam or excavation, and this aquitard is not breached by faults.
-No primary juxtaposition of flow units across the faults is present. - Scenario B: Faults are potentially relevant to impact assessment within aquifer systems: - There are no regional aquitards in the development region that segregate the groundwater asset or aquifer from the coal seam or excavation. - Scenario C: Faults are important to impact assessment within aquifer-aquitard systems: - Faulting displaces regional aquitards, thus connecting the asset or aquifer to the coal seam by generating primary juxtaposition. - Scenario D: Differential subsidence may lead to increased flow along existing or new fractures: - Differential movement as a result of mine subsidence reactivates faults and fractures or develops new faults and fractures in previously unfaulted or unfractured strata.
-This scenario is most applicable to underground mines and might be mitigated through mine design, but it could also occur in open cut mining or gas operations.
+- Scenario A-1 Faults are unlikely to affect groundwater flow: - O There are no faults.

+- Scenario A-2 Faults are unlikely to affect groundwater flow due to an aquitard: - O There is a regional aquitard separating the groundwater asset or aquifer from the coal seam or excavation, and this aquitard is not breached by faults.
+No primary juxtaposition of flow units across the faults is present. - Scenario B Faults are potentially important within aquifers: - There are no regional aquitards in the development region that segregate the groundwater asset or aquifer from the coal seam or excavation. - Scenario C Faults are important within aquifer-aquitard systems: - Faulting displaces regional aquitards, thus connecting the asset or aquifer to the coal seam by generating primary juxtaposition. - Scenario D Differential subsidence leading to increased flow along existing or induced fractures: - Differential movement as a result of mine subsidence reactivates faults and fractures or develops new faults and fractures in previously unfaulted or unfractured strata.
+This scenario is most applicable to underground mines, and might be mitigated through mine design, but could also occur in open cut mining or gas operations.

-Table 1 (below and in the executive summary) sets out features that may cause connection, analyses that a proponent may consider and suggested approaches for characterisation of uncertainty and risk.
-The table presents, at the highest level, a range of available approaches.
+Table 1 (below and in the Executive Summary) sets out features that may cause connection, analyses that a proponent may consider and suggested approaches for characterisation of uncertainty and risk.
+The table presents at the highest level, a range of available approaches.

-To further contextualise assessment of fault-related risk, the conceptual scenarios presented in Table 1 are further developed into case-study-like examples presented in the appendices.
-Proponents are encouraged to consider the scenarios in Table 1 and the case-study-like examples in the appendices when planning environmental impact assessments.
-It should be recognised that specific proposed developments may present complexities that are not considered in this Explanatory Note and that items listed in Table 1 may be pertinent to several scenarios.
+To further contextualise assessment of fault-related risk, the conceptual scenarios presented in Table 1 are further developed into case study-like examples presented in Appendices.
+Proponents are encouraged to consider the scenarios in Table 1 and the case study-like examples in Appendices when planning environmental impact assessments.
+It should be recognised that specific proposed developments may present complexities that are not considered in this Explanatory Note.

 In some cases, it may be possible for proponents to show that faults are not a risk factor for groundwater assets and GDEs.
-This could be done either by providing evidence that there are no faults or by demonstrating that faulting does not compromise a regional aquitard with high integrity that isolates the asset from the coal seam or any planned excavations or extractions; or by demonstrating that the risk of rapid flow in faults parallel to groundwater flow is negligible.
+This could be done either by providing evidence that there are no faults or by demonstrating that faulting does not compromise a regional aquitard with high integrity that isolates the asset from the coal seam or any planned excavations or extractions, or by demonstrating that the risk of rapid flow in faults parallel to groundwater flow is negligible.

-Table 1: Case studies/scenarios that illustrate differing situations and fault risk character
+Table 1: Case studies/scenarios that illustrate differing situations and fault risk character.